VosDeMens/Toki-Musi/resources/home_text.md

 ## Let me [introduce myself](./about) (optional)

 At the end of the day this is all about clout.
 If you're interested in the acknowledgements I'd like to make, or if you have any burning questions, like: Who would want to make a language that you can whistle?
-Or: There are already whistled languages, why anyone bother making another one?
+Or: There are already whistled languages, why would anyone bother making another one?
 Or: I wonder if the guy who made this has recently recorded a nose whistle cover of Desert Song by Säje and uploaded it to YouTube.
 I guess that's not exactly a question but boi do I have just the link for you.

 ## Learn Toki Pona